Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 NUTS: You can substitute walnuts for the pecans, but pecans are perfect with the pineapples in this delicious dump cake.

-How to Make This Pineapple Upside Down Dump Cake Recipe
+How To Make This Pineapple Upside Down Dump Cake Recipe

 OUR RECIPE DEVELOPER SAYS